This recipe for Instant Pot Jasmine Rice is a quick and easy, fool-proof method for cooking fluffy, tender white rice every time.

 If you have struggled with your rice turning out gummy, sticky, or undercooked, making rice using an Instant Pot will be a game-changer.

-With this completely hands-off recipe for Instant Pot Jasmine Rice, your rice will turn out perfectly cooked with a tender, fluffy consistency.
+- Perfect Results.
+With this completely hands-off recipe for Instant Pot Jasmine Rice, your rice will be perfectly cooked with a tender, fluffy consistency.
 It is never sticky, gummy, or undercooked, simply perfect jasmine rice.

 What you Need